pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 knowledge and practices already in place.
 This helps to ensure they are designed in a way that aligns with, and elevates, long-standing or traditional community activities.

-Item.
 3. Provide direct rewards for using the solution.
 Tangible benefits, such as financial incentives, can help mobilise and secure community engagement.
 For example, the Treetracker mobile application incentivises users in East África to grow and maintain trees with direct mobile